Government has ‘no plan’ for ‘preventable’ drought, farmers and campaigners warn

 “That’s something that we need them to really value – the importance of water and underwriting our food security – far more than they do at the moment.”

-Mr Bradshaw said earlier this week that the dry weather has caused the earliest start to harvest for many farmers since 1976, prompting fears about the impact on food production and crop planting.
+Mr Bradshaw said earlier this week that the dry weather had caused the earliest start to the harvest for many farmers since 1976, prompting fears about the impact on food production and crop planting.

-He said while progress had been made, particularly with the government’s water infrastructure grant scheme that helps farmers build water storage capacity on farms, more needed to be done.
+He said that although progress had been made, particularly with the government’s water infrastructure grant scheme that helps farmers build water-storage capacity on farms, more needed to be done.

-“As we have a more extreme climate, we’re going to need to be more flexible about our water abstraction,” he said – something which could concern environmental campaigners.
+“As we have a more extreme climate, we’re going to need to be more flexible about our water abstraction,” he said – something that could concern environmental campaigners.

-The independent Climate Change Committee (CCC) has previously warned that the government is not well-prepared for droughts.
+The independent Climate Change Committee (CCC) has previously warned that the government is not well prepared for droughts.

-Richard Millar, head of adaptation and climate science at the CCC, told The Independent that when it comes to agriculture "a lot more needs to be done".
+Richard Millar, head of adaptation and climate science at the CCC, told The Independent that when it came to agriculture “a lot more needs to be done”.

-More can also be done to incentivise water companies to plug leaks in their infrastructure and promote efficient water use among members of the public, the body said.
-If adaptation doesn’t happen there’s a risk that demand for water could outstrip supply in certain parts of the country if global heating continues unabated.
+More could also be done to incentivise water companies to plug leaks in their infrastructure and promote efficient water use among members of the public, the body said.
+If adaptation did not happen there would be a risk that demand for water could outstrip supply in certain parts of the country if global heating were to continue unabated.

-Mr Millar said: "We still need to see more action from government through the regulator to the water companies and ultimately, to us as water consumers, homes and businesses to ensure that we will have confidence we can maintain resilience in our public water system.”
+Mr Millar said: “We still need to see more action from government through the regulator to the water companies and, ultimately, to us as water consumers, homes and businesses to ensure that we will have confidence we can maintain resilience in our public water system.”

-The Environment Agency’s National Framework for Water Resources said that England will need an extra 25 per cent of our current water supply by 2050, putting additional pressure on a system already in crisis.
+The Environment Agency’s National Framework for Water Resources said that England would need an extra 25 per cent on top of its existing water supply by 2050, putting additional pressure on a system already in crisis.

 The boom in wildfires, which destroyed 60 properties in London, Norfolk and Lincolnshire on 19 July, can devastate ecosystems for years, while critically low water levels are also having a growing impact on the natural world.

-A recent report by The Wildlife Trusts found that by 2050 over half of the country’s nature reserves would see water levels in rivers falling by more than 30 per cent during dry conditions like the one’s parts of the country are experiencing this summer.
+A recent report by The Wildlife Trusts found that by 2050 more than half of the country’s nature reserves would experience falls of more than 30 per cent in water levels during dry conditions like parts of the country are experiencing this summer.

 “We’re very worried about this,” said Kathryn Brown, the director of climate change and evidence at The Wildlife Trusts.